Starting at the End (30Nov2019)

 This is really a rewarding way to build a kayak.

-I think I have a source for green if not air dried white oak.
+I think I have a source for green white oak.
 It will be cut to 8/4ths I will definitely split it and plane a parallel surface so that there is no runout.
-Then I will sticker it and dry it down to 25%.
+Then I will sticker it until i am reasy to bend it.